-These regulations shall be known and may be cited as the ZONING ORDINANCE OF THE TOWN OF EASTON.
-The Ordinance includes both the text of the regulations and the Official Zoning Map which is located in the Office of the Town Planner, Town Office, Easton, Maryland.
+These regulations shall be known and may be cited as the ZONING CODE OF THE TOWN OF EASTON.
+The Code includes both the text of the regulations and the Official Zoning Map which is located in the Office of the Town Planner, Town Office, Easton, Maryland.

 SECTION 28 – 102 LEGISLATIVE AUTHORITY

-These regulations are established in accordance with the provisions of Article 66B of the Annotated Code of Maryland.
+These regulations are established in accordance with the provisions of the Maryland Land Use Article of the Annotated Code of Maryland.

 SECTION 28 – 103 STATEMENT OF LEGISLATIVE INTENT